Augmented Analytics in Action

-A few weeks ago I attended Gartner’s Data & Analytics Summit in Grapevine, Texas, where topics ranging from data governance best practices to digital ethics permeated the keynotes and decorated the vendor stalls.
-I attended as Narrative Science’s engineering representative and so had the opportunity to field a steady stream of engaging questions about how our Dynamic Narratives product helps decision makers get to insight faster.
-A major theme of these questions was how our company uses augmented analytics – a term Gartner defines as the “[use of] machine learning to automate data preparation, insight discovery and insight sharing for a broad range of business users, operational workers and citizen data scientists.”
+I attended Gartner’s Data & Analytics Summit 2018 in Grapevine, Texas, where topics ranging from data governance best practices to digital ethics permeated the keynotes and decorated the vendor stalls.
+I attended as Narrative Science’s engineering representative and so had the opportunity to field a steady stream of engaging questions about how our extensions help decision makers get to insight faster.
+A major theme of these questions was how our company uses augmented analytics – a term Gartner defines as the “[use of] machine learning to automate data preparation, insight discovery and insight sharing for a broad range of business users, operational workers, and citizen data scientists.”

 At first glance, this definition didn’t sound particularly revelatory to me; in fact, the definition aligns squarely with the goal of Narrative Science.
 Researching the topic of augmented analytics after the conference, however, made clear to me that tangible examples of the technology in action are hard to come by.
 Combing through thought pieces and industry reports left me with more questions than answers: what types of automation do augmented analytics apply?
 How are these insights being discovered and shared?
 And – most importantly for me – what are the actual analytics that are being employed?

 I can at least start with what I know best.
-Having led the work on the analytic engine powering Dynamic Narratives (formerly known as “Integrated Narratives for BI”) for the past two years, I can offer a peek behind the curtain at some of the underlying algorithms that power the content our augmented analytics product produces.
-As a refresher, Dynamic Narratives is a suite of natural language generation (NLG) extensions that integrates into a number of the top Business Intelligence (BI) platforms.
-Dynamic Narratives analyze and create insightful summaries of business data, all delivered instantly and without tedious configuration requiring a deep analytical skill set.
+Having led the work on the analytic engine powering our extensions for over three years, I can offer a peek behind the curtain at some of the underlying algorithms that power the content our augmented analytics product produces.
+As a refresher, our intelligent automation platform provides natural language generation (NLG) functionality that integrates into the top Business Intelligence (BI) tools.
+These extensions analyze and create insightful stories about business data, all delivered instantly and without tedious configuration requiring a deep analytical skill set.

 To illustrate this point, let’s dive more deeply into two sets of analytics that we run to see how they impact our stories and provide the most insightful content to our readers.